Pingplotter is a powerful monitoring and diagnostic tool for your network.

 - Yields data through CLI single-path analysis

-- Displays IP address, fully qualified domain name (FQDN), packet loss as a percentage, current latency, average latency, probe run time, probe type used and any issues such as path change or inability to reach a destination.
-This information is comprehensive and can help to detect issues quickly.
+- Displays IP address, fully qualified domain name (FQDN), packet loss as a percentage, current latency, average latency, probe run time, probe type used and any issues such as path change or inability to reach a destination

 - Detects path changes immediately

-- Crates a text log file for easy reference
+- Creates a text log file for easy reference

-- Supports continuous probing, so you can always stay on top of what’s going on.
+- Continuous probing, so you can always stay on top of what’s going on

 Pros: